 Small Group Tutoring

-If your child benefits from the added motivation and teamwork that come from working with 3 or 4 of her closest friends, then why not create your own small group class?
+If your child benefits from the added motivation and teamwork that comes from working with 3 or 4 of their closest friends, then why not create your own small group class?
+What you get:

 - 6 two hour interactive sessions and 2 diagnostic tests (pretest and post test)